-NOTE: Taxes paid to a political subdivision of a state cannot be claimed as credit.
-The District of Columbia, however, is classified as a "State" for the purpose of this credit and, therefore, can be claimed as credit on Line 10.
+NOTE: Taxes paid to a political subdivision of a state cannot be claimed as a credit.
+The District of Columbia is classified as a "State" for the purpose of this credit and, therefore, taxes paid to the District of Columbia can be claimed as a credit on Line 10.